vinaysaiadepu/moodle-on-aws-opsworks/README.md

 Attempting to setup Moodle server on Opsworks
 - Apache 2.4
 - PHP 5.6
+- Memcached (runs on 1st front-end web server)
+- Amazon RDS (MySQL 5.7)
 - App install from Github

+This requires Amazon EFS (Elastic File System), which is currently only in 3 AWS regions.

 ## Setup